abdul-1432/GoShopping/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [TNS Foundation](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.

 Happy shopping with GoShopping! 🛍️